Embracing Discrete Search: A Reasonable Approach to Causal Structure Learning: Simulations

 Figure~\ref{figure:default:plot} shows run-time versus SHD (lower left is better).
 On SF graphs, the order-based algorithms clearly outperform PC, GES, and DAGMA; FLOP with ILS improves further.
 Even with 100 ILS restarts, FLOP's run time is comparable to BOSS.
 On the Alarm network instances, the improvements through ILS are even more apparent, and with it FLOP obtains near-perfect results.

+Graphs returned by FLOP achieve a lower SHD than competing score-based methods due to better optimization of the BIC score.
+This is shown in Figure~\ref{figure:bic:ersf}, where we report the BIC score difference to the ground-truth DAG.
+Generally, the results look qualitatively similar to the SHD plots for the presented settings.
+However, for the SF graphs, it can be seen that the BIC, e.g., for $\text{FLOP}_{20}$ is close to zero, whereas the SHD for many instances lies clearly above zero.
+In fact, for a majority of runs, the BIC score of the graph found by $\text{FLOP}_{20}$ is even (slightly) better than the BIC score of the ground-truth graph showing that the global BIC optimum does not identify the ground truth in these cases.

-Importantly, graphs returned by FLOP not only have lower SHD but also a lower BIC score compared to the other score-based methods.
-Furthermore, we evaluated the DAGMA loss function with MLE parameters fitted to the graph returned by FLOP and observed this to produce a lower loss compared to the graph and parameters fitted by DAGMA itself.
-This warrants further investigation of the claimed advantages of continuous optimization algorithms.
+We also evaluated the DAGMA loss function with MLE parameters fitted to the graph returned by FLOP and observed this to produce a lower loss compared to the graph and parameters returned by DAGMA itself.
+This casts doubt on the idea that gradient-based methods relying on differentiable DAG-constraints have an inherent advantage in optimizing their target score compared to discrete search.
+While these methods may offer other benefits, our results suggest that those likely come from aspects other than optimization quality.